The Oklahoma Insurance Department is responsible for:

 - Promoting a competitive marketplace and ensure solvency of the entities we regulate.
 We also license and educate insurance producers and adjusters, funeral home directors, bail bondsmen and real estate appraisers.

 - Firefighters Retirement System

 - State’s General Revenue Fund

 To protect Oklahoma consumers by monitoring the financial stability and market conduct of Oklahoma insurers and regulated entities.

 The Oklahoma Insurance Department will provide competent and trustworthy employees who will protect Oklahoma consumers by providing timely assistance and information and efficiently regulate the insurance industry’s market behavior and financial solvency while fostering a competitive insurance marketplace.

 Our Core Values

-By 1917, 246 companies were licensed to sell insurance in Oklahoma.
+By 1917 there were 246 companies licensed to sell insurance in Oklahoma.
 That year, new business topped $63 million.
-The biggest losses were due to fires.
+The most significant losses were due to fires.
 Insurers paid out more than $4.5 million in fire claims, the most in state history at that point.

-The department saw major growth in the decades that followed.
-By the mid–1980s, the department was responding to more than 80,000 consumer complaints a year.
-In 1993, the OID became nationally accredited and created the Senior Health Insurance Counseling Program.
-The OID established the EAGLE Mediation Program in 1998 and the Anti-Fraud Unit the following year.
+The Oklahoma Insurance Department (OID) became nationally accredited in 1993.
+That same year, the agency created the Senior Health Insurance Counseling Program.
+In 1998, the OID established the EAGLE Mediation Program and the Anti-Fraud Unit the following year.